ACE-Merging: Data-Free Model Merging with Adaptive Covariance Estimation: Background and motivation

-\textbf{Notation.} Let $\mathcal{M}_0$ denote a pretrained model with layer weights $\{ W_0^{l} \}_{l \in [L]}$,\footnote{ As our algorithm is applied independently to each layer, we omit the layer index $l$ in subsequent derivations for clarity..} where $l$ indexes one of the $L$ layers.
-Fine-tuning $\mathcal{M}_0$ on a downstream task $t$ yields a specialized model with weights $W_t$.
-Following Task Arithmetic~\cite{ilharco2023editing}, we define the \textit{task vector} as the weight displacement $\Delta W_t = W_t - W_0$, which captures the task-specific parameter update relative to the pretrained model.
+\textbf{Notation.} Let $\mathcal{M}_0$ denote a pretrained model with layer weights $\{ W_0^{l} \}_{l \in [L]}$,\footnote{ As our algorithm is applied independently to each layer, we omit the layer index $l$ in subsequent derivations for clarity.} where $l$ indexes one of the $L$ layers.
+Fine-tuning $\mathcal{M}_0$ on a downstream task $t$ yields a specialized model $\mathcal{M}_t$ with layer weights $\{W_t^l\}_{l \in [L]}$.
+Following Task Arithmetic~\cite{ilharco2023editing}, we define the \emph{task vector} as the weight displacement $\Delta W_t = W_t - W_0$, which captures the task-specific parameter update relative to the pretrained model.

-\textbf{Model merging objective.} Given $T$ fine-tuned expert models $\{\mathcal{M}_t\}_{t \in [T]}$ with parameters $\{ W_t \}_{t \in [T]}$, our goal is to obtain a unified merged model $\bar{\mathcal{M}}$ with parameters $\bar{W}$ that best preserves the behaviors of all experts across their respective datasets $\{\mathcal{D}_t\}$.
+\textbf{Model merging objective.} Given $T$ fine-tuned expert models $\{\mathcal{M}_t\}_{t \in [T]}$ with parameters $\{ W_t \}_{t \in [T]}$, our goal is to construct a unified merged model $\bar{\mathcal{M}}$ with parameters $\bar{W}$ that matches the outputs of all experts on their respective data distributions $\{\mathcal{D}_t\}$ as closely as possible.
 Formally, we minimize the expected output discrepancy between the merged model and each expert:

-Here, $f(W, x)$ denotes the layer-wise transformation performed with parameters $W$ on input feature $x$.
+Here, $f(W, x)$ denotes the layer-wise transformation induced by parameters $W$ on input feature $x$.